 - Adaptational Early Appearance: First appears long before his comic counterpart did.

-- Adaptational Villainy: He is more petty and vindictive than in the comics upon being reintroduced.
+- Adaptational Jerkass: He is more petty and vindictive than in the comics upon being reintroduced.

 - Arch-Enemy: To Daryl.
 He is the first Alexandria survivor Dwight encounters, and promptly betrays and robs him, stealing his crossbow.
 Later, he murders Daryl's good friend Denise and non-fatally shoots him out of spite when he comes looking for revenge.
 The fact that Canon Foreigner Daryl owns the iconic crossbow, motorcycle, and leather vest that are Dwight's trademark items in the comic, and that Dwight was in effect a version of Daryl created for the comic after he became a Breakout Character, may have something to do with their rivalry in a meta sense.

 - Beard of Evil: Grows a sparse one between appearances.

 - Being Evil Sucks: "The Cell" shows how Dwight's life in the Sanctuary isn't all it's cracked up to be.
 He's merely a Punch-Clock Villain who's doing whatever it takes to remain alive, and doesn't have the sadistic joy certain other Saviors get out of their positions.

 - Being Tortured Makes You Evil: He was initially a respectable guy when first introduced, but when he returns he's upgraded to a Faux Affably Evil Jerkass.

 - Beneath the Mask: His interactions with Sherry when the two secretly meet in the stairwell to talk really drive home that he still loathes being a part of The Saviors and that his attempts to justify their 'life' there are pathetic, even to himself.
 By the end of "The Cell", it's implied even he can't even convince himself it's worth it anymore.